BiGCAT-UM/INTOXICOM_Workshop_1/paper/paper.md

 The participants represented a diverse set of organisations, including universities (Karolinska Institutet, Leiden University, Maastricht University, Palacký University Olomouc, University of Eastern Finland, and University of Birmingham), as well as research institutes (TNO, EU-JRC, RIVM).
 Additionally, representatives from regulatory bodies and various ELIXIR Platforms participated.
 Furthermore, in preparation to the workshop to set the stage, several ongoing toxicology research projects and initiatives were contacted to identify data-related challenges, and these were also represented at the workshop.
-These included VHP4Safety (vhp4safety.nl) [@VHP4Safety2024], PARC (eu-parc.eu), RISK-HUNT3R (risk-hunt3r.eu), NanoSafetyCluster (nanosafetycluster.eu), HARMLESS (harmless-project.eu), SbD4Nano (sbd4nano.eu), and PINK (pink-project.eu).
+These included VHP4Safety (vhp4safety.nl) [@VHP4Safety2024], PARC (eu-parc.eu), RISK-HUNT3R (risk-hunt3r.eu), NanoSafetyCluster (nanosafetycluster.eu), HARMLESS (harmless-project.eu), SbD4Nano (sbd4nano.eu), PINK (pink-project.eu), and SysBioToP-Moving.
 This mix of projects contributed to the focus of the workshop by bringing in ongoing data challenges and solutions, helping to guide discussions on FAIRification in toxicology.

 Geographically, the workshop representd expertise from across Europe, with attendees from The Netherlands, Finland, Italy, the UK, Germany, Czechia, and Sweden.
 This broad representation underscored the European interest in FAIRification in toxicological research and highlighted the collabortive approach of the INTOXICOM workshop series.